-Concussion is a frequently discussed topic in the news today.
-So what exactly is a concussion how can it impact Migraine disease?
+Concussions are a frequently discussed topic in the news today.
+So what exactly is a concussion how can it impact migraine disease?

-Headache is a major complaint after concussion, so where does Migraine disease fit in?
-Based on my personal experience and the experience of many other Migraineurs I’ve spoken to, there is no doubt concussion has had a significant impact on our Migraines.
+Headache is a major complaint after a concussion, so where does migraine disease fit in?
+Based on my personal experience and the experience of many other migraineurs I’ve spoken to, there is no doubt concussion has had a significant impact on our migraines.
 There is also evidence suggesting athletes and military personnel are at increased risk of migraine after suffering head injuries.
-However, scientific research into the relationship between concussion and Migraine is still limited.
+However, scientific research into the relationship between concussion and migraine is still limited.

 Have you experienced a head or neck injury?
 Did you notice a change in the severity or frequency of your migraine attacks?

 Do you prefer reading stories from others with migraine or informational content on our site?